1956 24 Hours of Le Mans: Start

-The allure of the race was as great as ever and huge crowds returned, keen to restore the traditional festive atmosphere.
-An immaculately observed minute's silence was held before the start of the race for the previous year's victims and a simple commemorative plaque unveiled.
+A minute's silence was held before the start of the race for the previous year's victims and a commemorative plaque unveiled.

 The race started in light drizzle, making the new track surface treacherously greasy.
 As usual, Moss was lightning-quick and first off the line in his Aston Martin.
 Hawthorn's more powerful Jaguar blasted past him on the back straight and led at the end of the first lap.
 On lap three, Paul Frère got it sideways in the narrow Esses and spun his Jaguar.
 Fairman, close behind in the sister car, slammed on the brakes and also spun, then de Portago arrived unsighted and with nowhere to go broadsided Fairman.
 All three cars got going again: Frère limped on but came to a halt on the Mulsanne straight.
 De Portago got a bit further but the Ferrari's oil cooler was smashed.
 Fairman got to the pits but the damage was too severe to repair.
 Ten minutes gone and three of the leading works entries were already eliminated.
 Hill's Ferrari barely managed to skate through his teammate's oil, but soon his clutch started to fail.
 More drama occurred minutes later when Hawthorn came in from the lead with an engine misfire.
 It was eventually traced to a hairline crack in a fuel line – the delay and repair cost an hour, and 21 laps, and dropped the remaining works Jaguar out of contention.

 But worse had happened between these issues: Louis Héry, local garage owner in his second Le Mans, crashed his private Monopole-Panhard heavily at Maison Blanche.
 The car rolled and tore itself apart.
 Héry, critically injured, died in the ambulance en route to the hospital.

 On lap 7, Flockhart used his superior speed to get his Ecosse Jaguar into the lead, but the veteran drivers Moss and Walker kept their Aston Martins in contact.
 After the first pit-stops and driver-changes Sanderson put the Ecosse Jaguar onto a more conservative race strategy and Collins took the lead in the 3rd hour as the rain got heavier.
 The two remaining works Ferraris moved up to 3rd and 4th when the Walker/Salvadori Aston was delayed by ignition problems.
 Yet again Gordini was quick and competitive – the T15 of Manzon and Guichet, with the 2.5L F1 engine, holding a solid 5th place, and its sister car a couple of places behind tussling with the Belgian Jaguar.